 Cloud, Mobile and Social International Conference 2013

-by Max Dolgicer, Gerhard Bayer, Frank Greco, Tim Walters, Tim Seears, Rob Meadows, Jarrod Gingras, Mario Finetti download a PDF brochure
+by Max Dolgicer, Gerhard Bayer, Frank Greco, Tim Walters, Tim Seears, Chris Swan, Jarrod Gingras, Mario Finetti download a PDF brochure

 Many industry pundits think that IT Consumerization is an unstoppable force that raises the expectations of business users above and beyond the capabilities and user experience of business applications that IT has been rolling out until recent.
 They can be hardly blamed...